-You will leave with the skills to become a sports scientist working with elite performers or clinical populations, the basis to become a sports coach across the full range of ability levels or enter the teaching profession and train the next generation of sports scientists.
-You will be taught by tutors who are active researchers in the field of Sport & Exercise Science, all of whom regularly publish their work in the scientific literature, literature that you will read as you progress through your degree.
+You will leave with the skills to become a sports scientist working with elite performers or clinical populations, the basis to become a sports coach, or enter the teaching profession and train the next generation of sport scientists.
+You will be taught by tutors who are active researchers at the cutting edge of Sport & Exercise Science, and whom regularly publish their work to international audiences.

-Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
+Teaching on this degree is structured into lectures, where all students are taught together, seminars, laboratory and field sessions of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
 You will also go on a number of fieldtrips throughout your studies, and will have the opportunity to have a one-to-one meeting with your tutor each week.

 In your first year of study there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
 On top of teaching hours, you are also expected to spend approximately 30 hours studying independently for each week of your course, including studying in groups to prepare for any group assessments that you may have.

-Assessment of your progress is made primarily via coursework, but with two exams in the Summer term being taken each year.
-These exams are worth 33% of the first year and 25% of the second and third years.
+Assessment of your progress is made primarily via coursework, but with two exams in the Summer term being taken in the second and third years.
+These exams are worth 25% of the year.